 The horse with tons of turf breeding (Palace Music-Solar Slew, by Seattle Slew) would take to dirt like a fish to water for Mott and owner-breeder Allen Paulson.
 Making his first attempt on the main track in twelve races, Cigar was sent off at 7-2 in the six-horse allowance field.
 He rushed right to the lead through demanding fractions of :22 2/5, :44 3/5, and 1:09 4/5, and instead of wilting from the pace, he only lengthened his advantage down the lane.
-Cigar won by eight lengths, that October afternoon, under Mike Smith, and just like that his turf career was over.
+With Mike Smith in the saddle, Cigar won by eight lengths that October afternoon, and just like that his turf career was over.

 Knowing that he had seen something special, Mott brought his new dirt horse back four weeks later in the Grade 1 NYRA Mile.
 Only in its fifth year, the rich, late-season affair at the Big A had become an important test; a second half of the year version of the popular Met Mile.
 It was a bold step up for Cigar, the winner of only an allowance race, but once again, his trainer’s instincts would pay off.